venkataraokadari/conversational-agent-application-starter-kit/README.md

     $ cf create-service natural_language_classifier standard classifier-service
     ```

-  7. Sign up at [themoviedb.com]() to get an API key.
+  7. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].
 Add the API key to the app by editing the `api/servies.js` file line 29 to:
     File `api/servies.js`:

     ```js
     var TMDB_API_KEY = process.env.TMDB_API_KEY || <Your API Key>;
   	```
-  8. Push it live by running the following command:
+  8. Push the updated application live by running the following command:

     ```sh
     $ cf push
     ```

-When running for the first time, the application creates:
+The first time it runs, the application creates:

-  * A dialog flow using: `training/dialog_and_classifier.xml` and writes the dialog id in the file `/training/dialog_id`
+  * A dialog flow using: `training/dialog_and_classifier.xml` and writes the dialog id to the file `/training/dialog_id`
-  * A classifier using: `training/classifier_training.csv` and writes classifier id in the file `/training/classifier_id`
+  * A classifier using: `training/classifier_training.csv` and writes classifier id to the file `/training/classifier_id`

 You can retrieve these ids at [`<application-name>.mybluemix.net/api/services`]().
 The response will be similar to: